 Online Learning Opportunities

-Free, engaging webinars that are presented by many of the thought-leaders and experts in the field of early care and education.
-The presentations explore critical topics that offer new ideas and insights to ECE professionals, especially administrators.
+These free and engaging webinars (live and archived) are presented by many of the thought-leaders and experts in the field of early care and education.
+The webinars explore critical topics that offer new ideas and insights to early childhood professionals, especially administrators.
 Recent webinars: Kind, Empathetic Classrooms that Build Bridges & Create Community in a Diverse World, Inclusive ECE Classrooms and The Project Approach, and Autonomy Support: A New Approach to Managing Challenging Behavior